firebase/extensions/remote-config-slack/PREINSTALL.md

+Use this mod to send the configuration diff for Firebase Remote Config templates to a Slack webhook URL.

-Whenever a Firebase Remote Config is modified in your project, the diff between the old configuration and the new configuration will be sent to the provided Slack webhook URL.
-See [Remote Config documentation](https://firebase.google.com/docs/remote-config/).
-Note that the first version of your Remote Config will not output a diff, but all following updates to the Remote Config will show parameter changes between the most recent version and the version just prior.
+Whenever you modify a Remote Config template in your project, this mod sends the diff between the old and the new configs to your specified Slack webhook URL.
+Learn more about setting up and configuring templates in the [Remote Config documentation](https://firebase.google.com/docs/remote-config/templates).
+Note that the first version of your template will not output a diff, but all following updates to the template will show a diff for parameter changes.

-Example Remote Config diff, sent to Slack:
+Here's an example Remote Config diff, sent to Slack:

-Remote Config changed to version _2_.
+Remote Config template changed to version _2_.<br>
-Updated by `user@example.com`
+Updated by `user@example.com`<br>
-from `CONSOLE` as `INCREMENTAL_UPDATE`.
+from `CONSOLE` as `INCREMENTAL_UPDATE`.<br>

 _Added 1 parameter:_

 ```{